secureworks/family-of-client-ids-research/README.md

 ```

-An open-source project recently demonstrated that it is possible to redeem a refresh token issued to some first-party Microsoft client applications for new bearer tokens issued to a different first-party client application.
-This is unexpected behavior given the rules for refresh tokens outlined in the OAuth 2.0 specifications.
-We were unable to replicate this behavior with any third-party OAuth applications.
+Recent open-source projects ([TokenTactics](https://github.com/rvrsh3ll/TokenTactics) and [AADInternals](https://github.com/Gerenios/AADInternals)) showed, however, that it is also possible to redeem a refresh token issued to some first-party Microsoft client applications for new bearer tokens issued to a different first-party client application.
+This is unexpected behavior given refresh tokens safeguard #2 outlined above.

-To demonstrate the undocumented behavior, let's redeem the refresh token acquired from the previous steps to acquire new bearer tokens as a different Microsoft client application.
+To demonstrate the undocumented behavior, let's redeem the refresh token acquired from the previous steps to acquire new bearer tokens as a *different* Microsoft client application.

 ### Example 6 - Undocumented AAD Refresh Token Behavior: Different Clients